guillaume-humbert/python3-sqlalchemy/doc/_sources/core/tutorial.txt

 within the COLUMNS clause of the select, and then executing.
 SQLAlchemy expanded the ``users`` table into the set of each of its columns, and also generated a FROM clause for us.
-The result returned is again a :class:`~sqlalchemy.engine.base.ResultProxy` object, which acts much like a DBAPI cursor, including methods such as :func:`~sqlalchemy.engine.base.ResultProxy.fetchone` and :func:`~sqlalchemy.engine.base.ResultProxy.fetchall`.
+The result returned is again a :class:`~sqlalchemy.engine.ResultProxy` object, which acts much like a DBAPI cursor, including methods such as :func:`~sqlalchemy.engine.ResultProxy.fetchone` and :func:`~sqlalchemy.engine.ResultProxy.fetchall`.
 The easiest way to get rows from it is to just iterate:

 .. sourcecode:: pycon+sql